 Renewables: Solar 1 Distance Learning

-This course provides an understanding of the facts governing the nature, availability and characteristics of the solar resource at chosen sites and the fundamental concepts of photovoltaics (PV) and thermal conversion.
-Conversion technologies are examined in terms of design, efficiency, manufacturing options and costs.
+The aim of this course is to introduce the facts governing the nature, availability and characteristics of the solar resources and the fundamental concepts of photovoltaics and solar thermal conversion.
+The conversion technologies are examined critically in terms of design, efficiency, manufacturing options and costs.

 The characteristics of the solar resource and its variability in the context of solar energy systems.